pstivers3/pythonlearn/README.md

-Python scripts for learning purposes
+Python code for learning purposes